The magic of file

 closing thoughts

-Hopefully, you now have a good idea of how file
+Hopefully, you now have a good idea of how file and magic work.

 You also have a good starting point to use and debug these tools if